-Thousands of meat wagons come creaking across the salted flats, They trundle like beatles down the dusty desert plain, their carapaces gleaming in the lightning storm.
-Their ancient springs groan with the weight of thr dead.
-From faraway lands they arrive, ferring lost souls to the great house of ruin.
+Thousands of meat wagons come creaking across the salted flats, They trundle down the dusty desert plains, their ancient springs groaning with the weight of the dead.
+From faraway lands they come, ferrying lost souls to the great house of ruin.
+The House of God draws them like flies to carrion.

 And, of course, Murder, Murder, Murder.